dbills777/derricksblog/src/pages/blog/2020-11-16-final-project-post-2.md

   8. As a user I would like to be able to change quantities on a shopping list Items.
   9. As a user I need to be able to edit shopping list item names.
   10. As a user I need to be able to add a new item to a shopping list.

+      * What do you plan on doing next week?

+        Continue working on the database schemas and some of the logical functionality of the application.

+        Work on the UI and layout of the application to flow better.
+As far as roadblocks, I didn't really have any, there were a few things that I had to spend time to solve but nothing I would consider an obstruction to my progress.